< Go to Stroller and Car Seat Combos

 The UPPAbaby Vista is a great stroller though on the large size and potentially larger than most parents need.
 Parents attracted to the UPPAbaby name and quality will likely be drawn to this versatile stroller for the large storage bin and the 2 seat capacity, as well as the ability to attach a car seat.
 Because the UPPAbaby Cruz is very similar in form and function we think many parents will be equally happy with its lighter weight and won't miss what the Vista brings to the table that the Cruz does not.
 This makes the best application for the Vista as a 2 seater for parents who need to accommodate two or plan on having two stroller age children at some point.

-UPPAbaby generally offers a nice quality product for a reasonable price given what you get and how well it is made.
-While the Vista is no exception to this, we do think the Cruz is likely more of a value for most parents because it is very similar, lighter, and costs over $300 less than the Vista.
+UPPAbaby offers a quality product for a reasonable price.
+While the Vista is no exception to this, we do think the Cruz is a better value for most parents because it is very similar, lighter, and costs over $300 less than the Vista.
 The Vista has a list price of $860, while the Cruz has a more modest $500 price tag.

 Other Versions and Accessories